Six Important Skills That Require No Talent

 2. Be a Team Player

-A phrase that came up often in one of my past jobs was “It’s a WE program.”
+A helpful phrase to keep in mind no matter what company you work for is “It’s a WE program.”
 Approaching both positive and negative occurrences with a team attitude is often the best route to take for everyone involved.

 3. Productivity

 To be productive in the workplace, you must aspire to produce quality work in a reasonable amount of time.
-Avoid falling into the habit of only doing the minimum amount required to get by.
+Avoid falling into the habit of only doing the minimum amount required.

 Is your workload light this week?
 Ask your supervisor if you can take on an extra project.
 Check with your co-workers to see if they have any goals you can help them accomplish.
 It’s better and more impressive to go above and beyond instead of sitting idly by, waiting for work to be assigned to you.